Garrison resident curates ‘living collection’ in Queens

 The Queens Zoo is located at 53-51 111th St. in Corona and easily reached on the No. 7 subway from Grand Central Station.
 It is open daily from 10 a.m. to 5 p.m.
 (5:30 p.m. on weekends).
 Tickets are $9.95 for adults, $6.95 for children and $7.95 for seniors and can be purchased in advance at queenszoo.com.

 “When there’s an offer to breed, there’s a plan in place,” Silver explains.
 The association keeps records of the ancestry of each animal and how well it has reproduced.
 “This allows us to maintain high levels of genetic diversity, so we don’t wind up with too-close relations.”

 Silver notes that while Queens is a relatively small zoo, it works within a larger framework of the Wildlife Conservation Society.
 It has the largest children’s zoo in the city and species not found elsewhere in the five boroughs, including Andean bear, mountain lion, coyote, Roosevelt elk, mule-footed hog, Texas Longhorn cattle and Canada lynx.

 When the zoo was built in 1968 on the grounds of the 1964 World’s Fair, it included only North American mammals and birds.
 After the city struggled to manage the facility, it was closed, then reopened in 1992 in partnership with WCS.
 The society renovated and added South American animals such as the Andean bear.

 “We’re connecting with a lot of people from around Queens,” says Silver.
-“The population is so diverse here, and people from parts of South America enjoy talking to their kids about having these bears where they originally came from.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+“The population is so diverse here, and people from parts of South America enjoy talking to their kids about having these bears where they originally came from.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.